-Described as "very astute and has in-house experience, so he knows what clients want" and "straight-to-the-point and practical way of dealing with things" (Chambers Asia Pacific, 2019), Donovan is one of the up and coming construction lawyers in Hong Kong.
+Described as "a standout partner”, “a very impressive lawyer” (Who’s Who Legal, 2019), "very astute and has in-house experience, so he knows what clients want" and "straight-to-the-point and practical way of dealing with things" (Chambers Asia Pacific, 2019), Donovan is a trusted adviser to his clients.
 He is recommended as “an insightful and trustworthy adviser with client’s best interest at heart” (Legal 500 Asia Pacific, 2019).

 Donovan is listed in Who’s Who Legal: Construction (2019) and in Doyle’s Guide to Leading Construction and Infrastructure Lawyers (2018 and 2017).
 Such is his relationship with his clients, he was recently recognised with the Client Choice Award for the Construction Category in Hong Kong (2019).
 He is also recognised in Expert Guides (2018 and 2017).

 Donovan is qualified in Hong Kong and Australia and is a Fellow of the Chartered Institute of Arbitrators.
 He is currently the Honorary Secretary of the East Asia Branch of the Chartered Institute of Arbitrators.

 - A multi-billion Hong Kong dollar contract for the design and construction of a data centre in Hong Kong.